• Skip to primary navigation

 measure in between fence posts for chicken coop

-Once you’ve decided what you need chicken wire fencing for, it’s important that you start measuring the spaces that you’ll be using the fence.
-If you’re planning on using the fence to go around the entire enclosed chicken coop, then you’ll want to measure the entire perimeter that you plan on installing it.
+Once you’ve decided what you need chicken wire fencing for, you must start measuring the spaces that you’ll be using the fence.
+If you’re planning on the fence running around the entire enclosed chicken coop, you’ll want to measure the entire perimeter you plan to install.
 You can more easily do this by placing posts to help frame out the picture of where exactly you want the fence to be placed.

 Measuring the exact area of where you plan to put the fencing can help you to figure out how much fencing you’ll need and whether you’ll be able to choose one type of fencing over the other based on financial factors.